aristath/maera-docs/source/includes/_filters.md

 add_filter( 'maera/stylesheet/url', array( $this, 'my_stylesheet_url' ) );
 ?>
 ```
+Changes the URL of the stylesheet to be loaded.
+You can use that if you're building your own shell to replace the default, empty stylesheet with your own.

 ## maera/stylesheet/ver

-Changes the version of the stylesheet for cache custing.

-Usage:

 ```php
 <?php